Fender Noiseless Pickups

 Fender Noiseless Pickups have been around for a while now, since the late 90s.
 The early higher end Fenders used Lace Sensor pickups but that split happened when Fender decided to make their own.
 Here is info on the different versions released by Fender, their specs and when they were released, and on what guitars they were used.
 Real measurement have been taken by me on some of them and as much detail on their specs as I could gather and confirm.
 I also noted visual differences and other details.

 YOU HAVE BEEN WARNED: Scarey huh?
 Seriously, if you remove the cover of noiseless pickup be ** VERY ** careful.
 The wires are often loosely connected between the coils and the coil work is incredibly fragile you can easily end up with a broken wire and a worthless pile of wire.
-I highly suggest NOT removing the cover unless completely dead or your are a guitar surgeon.
+I highly suggest NOT removing the cover unless the pickup is completely dead or you are a guitar surgeon.

 Overview: